Steamed Dumplings

 Please enable JavaScript in your browser to complete this form.

-Recently, I gathered all the ingredients for steamed dumplings and decided to make them at home, using the cute little bamboo steamers I got from Chinatown.
-This is my homemade steamed dumplings recipe, tried and tested by many readers.
+Recently, I gathered all the ingredients for steamed dumplings and decided to make them at home using the cute little bamboo steamers I picked up from Chinatown.
+This homemade steamed dumpling recipe has been tried and tested by many readers, and now I’m excited to share it with you.

-If you’re new and have never made Asian dumplings before, fret not, as I will walk you through the entire step-by-step process.
-My dumpling recipe is easy, straightforward, and produces piping hot, juicy, and absolutely delicious results.
+If you’re new to making Asian dumplings, don’t worry!
+I’ll walk you through the entire process step by step.
+My recipe is simple, easy to follow, and guarantees piping hot, juicy, and delicious dumplings every time.
 Let’s get started!

 Ground pork is the main protein, pairing perfectly with the succulent flavors of shrimp and the earthy ginger, giving each bite a nice texture and some serious depth.
 Soy sauce, sesame oil, and Chinese Shaoxing wine add that savory goodness, while chopped green scallions bring a fresh crunch and pop of color.

-Please see the recipe card for full information on ingredients.
+Please see the recipe card below for full information on ingredients.

 The Best Filling For Steamed Dumplings

-Perfectly wrapped and steamed dumplings ready to serve.
+Perfectly wrapped and Chinese steamed dumplings ready to serve.

 How To Make Steamed Dumplings